Legal Compliances Required For The Staffing Industry

 rajanassociates

-Many a times Staffing Industry Consultants and HR Managers are confronted with the following question.
+Many times Staffing Industry Consultants and HR Managers are confronted with the following question:

-Can we fire a Temporary Employee sent to the Client for working without giving notice period due to misbehavior or if he is found drunk during working ours do we still have to pay the notice period?
+Can we fire a Temporary Employee sent to the Client for working without giving a notice period due to misbehavior, or if he is found drunk during working hours, do we still have to pay the notice period?

-(a) willful insubordination or disobedience, whether or no not in combination with another, of any lawful and reasonable order of superior;
+(a) willful insubordination or disobedience, whether or not in combination with another, of any lawful and reasonable order of a superior;

-(b) going on an illegal strike or inciting, abetting or instigation or acting in furtherance thereof;
+(b) going on an illegal strike or inciting, abetting, or instigating or acting in furtherance thereof;

-(c) willful slowing down in performance of work, or abetment, or instigation thereof;
+(c) willful slowing down in the performance of work, or abetment, or instigation thereof;

 (e) habitual absence without leave, overstaying the sanctioned leave without sufficient grounds, or proper and satisfactory explanation, or habitual late attendance;

-(f) commission of any act subversive of discipline or good behaviour on the premises of establishment, such as. drunkenness, riotous, disorderly or indecent behaviour, gambling or holding meeting without previous permission of the employer or taking or giving bribes or any illegal gratification whatsoever;
+(f) commission of any act subversive of discipline or good behavior on the premises of the establishment, such as drunkenness, riotous, disorderly, or indecent behavior, gambling, or holding meetings without the previous permission of the employer or taking or giving bribes or any illegal gratification whatsoever;

 (g) habitual neglect of work or gross or habitual negligence;

-(h) willful damage to work in process or to any property if the establishment;
+(h) willful damage to work in process or to any property of the establishment;

-(i) disclosing to any unauthorised person any information in regard to the processes of the establishment which may come into the possession of the employee in the course if his work.
+(i) disclosing to any unauthorized person any information regarding the processes of the establishment which may come into the possession of the employee in the course of his work.

 Section 30: Notice of dismissal